sere/cmssw/HeterogeneousCore/MPICore/doc/README.md

 This path acts as the master of the protocol.
 It creates and offloads work to be executed by `gpuNode`.
-  - StringProducer:EDProducer produces the message "Hello World";
+  - ArraysProducer:EDProducer produces a std::vector<double> of 2000000
+    random elements;
-  - OffloadProducer::EDProducer consumes the message and sends it to the GPU node via an MPI_Send, then receives the answer with the MPI_Mprobe and MPI_Mrecv calls;
+  - OffloadProducer::EDProducer consumes the vector and sends it to the GPU node via MPI_Send, then receives the answer with MPI_Mprobe and MPI_Mrecv;
   - CoutAnalyzer::EDAnalyzer consumes the answer and prints on the terminal with edm::LogPrint().